osuosl/vagrant-plugin-ganeti/README.md

 This provider exposes quite a few provider-specific configuration options:

-* `username` - The username for accessing the RAPI.
+* `rapi_user` - The username for accessing the RAPI.
 REQUIRED
-* `password` - The password for the corrensponding user.
+* `rapi_pass` - The password for the corrensponding user.
 REQUIRED
-* `host` - The host address of the master Ganeti Node.
+* `cluster` - The host address of the master Ganeti Node.
 REQUIRED
-* `os_name` - The OS that needs to be booted up.
+* `os_type` - The OS that needs to be booted up.
 Note : This will override the default box .
 OPTIONAL
 * `mode` - Mode of creation.
 Defaults to create.
 OPTIONAL
 * `instance_name` - The name of the instance.
 REQUIRED
 * `pnode` - The primary node where instance needs to be created.